 In an increasingly competitive global job market, a Masters degree from Leeds University Business School equips you with the academic and professional skills you need to enhance your career development.
-The University of Leeds is ranked 7th in the High Fliers survey of UK Universities targeted by the UK’s top graduate employers (The Graduate Market in 2022), and joint-9th in the UK in the QS Graduate Employability Ranking 2019.
+The University of Leeds is ranked 7th in the High Fliers survey of UK Universities targeted by the UK’s top graduate employers (The Graduate Market in 2022), and joint-9th in the UK in the QS Graduate Employability Rankings 2020.

 We support your employability by integrating professional development activities into our courses.